 Go to your teacher or professor and let them know that you are struggling in class.
 Since they are the ones administering the exams, you will likely receive some helpful insight.
 Don’t be afraid to ask questions.
 Some examples: How can I better prepare for future exams?
 Do you offer extra help outside of class?
 Do you have any recommendations for tutoring?
 Show your professor the notes that you take in class.
 They’ll be able to tell you if you are headed in the right direction, if you are getting caught up in the details, or if you need to be more thorough with the material.

 Lean on your classmates that you know are succeeding.
-Create a study group, or ask if they would be willing to spend a couple of minutes explaining certain ideas to you.
+Create a study group, or ask if they would be willing to spend a couple of minutes explaining certain concepts to you.
 If your class has a Teacher’s Assistant (TA), take advantage of that resource.
 Explore around, there are plenty of ways to ask for extra support!

 2. Evaluate your priorities

 If school isn’t at the forefront of your priorities, it may be time to change that!
 We know life happens and schedules get busy.
 No matter the reason schoolwork hasn’t been the first thing on your radar, there is still time to change that!
-When you get your nose back in those books, check out these study hacks that may save your (academic) life.

 3. Learn from your failures